the pull

 The room was just as I’d left it: lamp on, bed rumpled.
 But something was off.

-The air felt warped, like a fisheye lens had swallowed the space.
+The air felt warped — as if a fisheye lens had swallowed it whole.
 Shadows curved in strange directions.

 The light looked wrong.
 Bent.
 The air had weight, and it was cold.